 Keep in mind that no one is suggesting that you shouldn’t include internet applications as part of your broader strategy for locating a job.
 Just don’t rely on it as your primary job search option.
 Instead, incorporate other options in your strategy.

 All those networking contacts you’ve been making throughout your life can come in handy during a job search.
 Ask them to notify you of job openings as they become aware of them.
 If there’s a position open at a contact’s company, ask for a referral or recommendation.
-This type of job-search effort can be one of the most productive and fastest ways to ensure that you get your foot in the door for that great job you need.
+This type of job-search effort can be one of the most productive and fastest ways to get a great job that you need.

 Focus on your resume.
 Since you’re going to be submitting it anywhere you apply, make sure that everything is as great as it can be.
 Revise it as needed to really sell your skill set and make proper use of keywords to ensure that it gets past the applicant tracking systems.
 Remember, your resume is your single greatest tool when it comes to getting yourself in front of an interviewer.

 Reaching out directly to hiring managers could be really effective.
 Most hiring managers still appreciate a candidate who’s ambitious and driven enough to hit the pavement and directly ask for that job.
 Don't be afraid to get creative to get your foot in that door!

 Remember how we told you that the internet has its place within any job search strategy?
 LinkedIn is a perfect example of that truth.
 As social media goes, LinkedIn is one platform that’s worth its weight in digital gold.

 Update your profile and use it to flesh out your professional persona.
 And, of course, your LinkedIn network can be a valuable resource for learning about new job opportunities.
 Over 90% of hiring managers and recruiters utilize LinkedIn when searching for candidates so make sure your profile is up to date and get active!